johnnyfs/haskell-docker-dev/README.md

 docker run -it --volume ${PWD}:/src haskell-docker-dev:latest bash
 ```

-Example: in the container, intialize a cabal project and start editing.
+In the container, intialize a cabal project and start editing.

 ```bash
 cabal init -p my-project